 Litigation and Dispute Resolution

-J A Kemp handles contentious intellectual property matters in the High Court of England and Wales, the Intellectual Property Enterprise Court, the UK Intellectual Property Office, the European Patent Office and the Office for Harmonisation in the Internal Market, plus their respective appeal courts.
+J A Kemp handles contentious intellectual property matters in the High Court of England and Wales, the Intellectual Property Enterprise Court, the UK Intellectual Property Office, the European Patent Office and European Union Intellectual Property Office (EUIPO), plus their respective appeal courts.
 In due course we will handle matters in the Unified Patent Court.

 The Litigation and Dispute Resolution Group combines in-depth knowledge of patents, trade marks and designs with the litigation skills of its solicitors, patent attorneys and an in-house barrister to achieve successful outcomes for the firm’s clients.